+Table 4-2 shows the different initiatives used for TMWA's standard and enhanced conservation efforts.
 Enhanced conservation begins with TMWA ramping up its education and outreach efforts during the months when outdoor watering occurs (typically May through mid-October).
 TMWA increases media advertising to promote awareness of drought conditions and any additional watering restrictions needed.
 TMWA utilizes expanded media coverage to highlight its programs and online resources that help customers conserve water.
 Table tents asking that water only be served by request are provided to local restaurants.
 Mirror stickers encouraging customers to use water efficiently are placed in public restrooms.
 TMWA also sends letters to homeowners' associations (HOAs), requesting they not penalize residents who let their lawns turn brown during the drought.

 TMWA also increases its water-efficiency requirement during drought severity levels 2-4.
 Time-of-day restrictions are expanded to prohibit watering between 11 a.m. and 7 p.m. from Memorial Day through Labor Day.
 Depending on the severity of the drought and how many years a drought has been in effect, TMWA can request that customers reduce their water consumption by a targeted amount during the months when reserves are needed.
-The cutback amount depends on the quantity of drought reserves TMWA has accumulated and the projected level of demand during peak-use months (see Table 4-2).
+The cutback amount depends on the quantity of drought reserves TMWA has accumulated and the projected level of demand during peak-use months.